Being an accessory by helping an alleged criminal escape arrest or judicial proceedings is itself a crime in Nevada.

 - lying to police to help the perpetrator avoid arrest

-Note that a person cannot be charged as an accessory under Nevada law if they are related to the suspected principal as a spouse, sibling, parent, grandparent, child, or grandchild.2
+Note that you cannot be charged as an accessory under Nevada law if you are related to the suspected principal as a spouse, sibling, parent, grandparent, child, or grandchild.2

 Knowingly hiding a fugitive so police cannot find them is acting as an accessory.

-2. How is being an accessory different from aiding and abetting?
+2. How is it different from aiding and abetting?

 The difference between being an accessory and aiding and abetting is timing.
 Helping a criminal carry out a crime before the criminal activity has ended is aiding and abetting.
 Helping an alleged criminal after the criminal activity has ended is being an accessory.3